 Our Mission: To provide individualized therapy and education for children with autism and related disorders and to their families, and to promote awareness of autism in the community.

 NBA approaches our mission with a bold commitment to inclusion.
 Everyone is welcome here, regardless of race, gender, age, religion, identity, ability, and experience!
-We want our employees to bring their authentic selves to work in order to make NBA better.
+We want our employees to bring their authentic selves to work in order to better NBA.

 Northwest Behavioral Associates (NBA) was founded to